mausn1/mausn1/README.md

 ### Hello!

 I have an interest for hacking and computer architecture<br />
-I also like dwelling in graphic design but primarly illustration Found "believer" in the unix philosophy, say no to bloat
+I also like dwelling in graphic design but primarly illustration<br />
+I believe in the unix philosophy